eSight Pledges to Make Blindness History by 2020

 "We are so grateful for the expressions of interest we have already received, from groups and individuals who want to help the legally blind actually see again using eSight.
 Organizations and schools often ask us how they can help to give their visually impaired employees or students eSight, and we are thrilled to now be able to provide a program that offers a solution to this fundamentally important question.
 The eSight team is grateful that members of society recognize both the social and economic justice of providing eSight to the legally blind."

-* News Release by Jeffrey Fenton - Director of Outreach and Communications - eSight: Disabled World makes no warranties or representations in connection therewith.
-If you are connected with this page and want it corrected/updated please contact us.
+(i)Source/Reference: Jeffrey Fenton - Director of Outreach and Communications - eSight.
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.